Biden weighs reviving Trump-era immigration restrictions, officials say

 The administration is preparing for the possibility of 9,000-14,000 migrants per day trying to cross the border if Title 42 is lifted, one of the DHS officials told Reuters, about double the recent daily rate.

-(Reporting by Ted Hesson in Washington; Additional reporting by Andrea Shalal in Washington; Editing by Mica Rosenberg and Howard Goller)
+(Reporting by Ted Hesson in Washington; Additional reporting by Andrea Shalal in Washington and Dave Graham in Mexico City; Editing by Mica Rosenberg, Howard Goller and Daniel Wallis)

 ((Ted.Hesson@thomsonreuters.com; 202-450-8633;))